 When Riley first arrived in Miami in September of 1995 he spoke about his vision of a championship parade down beautiful Biscayne Boulevard.
 That vision has been fulfilled three times, as under his guidance the HEAT have become just one of 10 NBA franchises to win multiple championships, claiming the league’s top prize in 2006, 2012 and again in 2013.
 For Riley, winning a championship was nothing new.
 He arrived in Miami with a championship pedigree having previously won NBA titles as a player, assistant coach and head coach.
 It’s that record of success that led to him earning the highest praise that can be bestowed upon an individual in the NBA.
 On September 5, 2008, in his first year of consideration, Riley was enshrined with the class of 2008 into the Naismith Memorial Basketball Hall of Fame.

 Riley’s keen eye to spot talent has not been limited to just the players.
 His two head coaching hires have proven to be extremely successful as well as he promoted former assistant coaches Stan Van Gundy and Erik Spoelstra, giving each their first NBA head coaching job.
 Both have rewarded that faith by becoming among the best coaches in the NBA.
-Each has guided teams to the NBA Finals during their head coaching careers and has won over 60 percent of their games.
-When Spoelstra led Miami to back-to-back NBA championships in 2012 and 2013 he became one of just 13 coaches in NBA history to win multiple championships and one of only eight to win consecutive championships.
-His 70 wins and .619 winning percentage are both tops in HEAT postseason history.
+Each has guided teams to the NBA Finals during their head coaching careers and has won over 57 percent of their games.
+After leading Miami to back-to-back NBA championships in 2012 and 2013, Spoelstra is one of just 14 coaches in NBA history to win multiple championships and one of only nine to win consecutive championships.
+His 71 wins and .602 winning percentage are both tops in HEAT postseason history.

 With all the big moves Riley has made to shape the HEAT, the most important trade he was involved with might very well have been the one that delivered him to Miami.
 Looking to change the face of an organization in its infancy and become a solid contender year after year, HEAT Managing General Partner Micky Arison agreed to send a first-round draft pick and $1 million dollars to the New York Knicks on September 1, 1995 for the rights to Pat Riley.
 One day later, Riley was named the team’s fourth head coach and team president.
 From that point, the face of the organization changed.
 Riley brought with him star power, a proven track record, professionalism and results.
-Since he arrived in 1995, the HEAT has compiled a 965-709 (.576) record, the best record in the Eastern Conference over that 21-year span and the fourth-best in the NBA.
-Miami has made 17 postseason appearances under his leadership and has captured 12 division titles, the most in the Eastern Conference over that span.
+Since he arrived in 1995, the HEAT has compiled a 1,050-788 (.571) record, the best record in the Eastern Conference over that 23-year span and the fifth-best in the NBA.
+Miami has made 18 postseason appearances under his leadership and has captured 13 division titles, the most in the Eastern Conference over that span.

-Riley’s resume is filled with milestones during an NBA career that spans 48 years as a player, assistant coach, head coach, administrator and broadcaster and has produced nine NBA championships.
+Riley’s resume is filled with milestones during an NBA career that spans 50 years as a player, assistant coach, head coach, administrator and broadcaster and has produced nine NBA championships.
 He compiled a 1,210-694 (.636) all-time record guiding the Los Angeles Lakers, New York Knicks and the Miami HEAT during a 24-year head coaching career that is one of the most impressive in all of sports.
 His 1,210 regular season victories place him fourth on the NBA’s all-time list, his 1,904 games coached ranks eighth and his .636 winning percentage in the regular season places him sixth in league history.
 Riley averaged 50 wins per season in his coaching career.
-Additionally, his 171 postseason victories and 282 postseason games coached each rank second in NBA history and his .606 postseason winning percentage is ninth best all-time in the league annals.
+Additionally, his 171 postseason victories and 282 postseason games coached each rank second in NBA history and his .606 postseason winning percentage is eighth best all-time in the league annals among coaches who have coached at least 50 postseason games.
 His five NBA championships as a head coach tie him with John Kundla and Gregg Popovich for the third highest total in NBA history.
 As a result of his many accomplishments, in 1996-97 as the NBA celebrated its 50th Anniversary, Riley was named one of the Top 10 Coaches of All-Time by a panel of media who regularly cover the league.
 Simply put, Riley is a winner.

 No matter the odds, “getting the job done” has never been a problem for a person who has seen winning from all angles.
 As a youthful role player for the 1971-72 Los Angeles Lakers, Riley earned the first of his nine NBA championship rings.
 He claimed another as an assistant under Lakers coach Paul Westhead in 1979-80.
 The New York native collected four more titles for the Lakers as the team’s top man in 1982, 1985, 1987 and 1988.
 Eighteen years later, he guided the HEAT to their first NBA Championship, his fifth as a head coach, and then in 2012 and 2013 he claimed rings eight and nine as HEAT President.
 The 18-year span between championships as a head coach established an NBA record.
 As a head coach, his teams advanced to the NBA Finals nine times, the Conference Finals on 12 occasions and captured 18 divisional championships, nine conference championships and five NBA titles.
 He has been honored as the NBA Coach of the Year on three occasions, the only coach in NBA history to receive the award with three different teams.
 Riley has also captured NBA Coach of the Month honors 11 times.
-His 21 total postseason appearances as a head coach are tops in league history, two more than Hall of Fame coach Red Auerbach and San Antonio Spurs head coach Gregg Popovich and his string of 19 consecutive postseason appearances as a head coach from 1982-2001 set a league record for consecutive postseason appearances.
+His 21 total postseason appearances as a head coach are tied with San Antonio’s Gregg Popovich for tops in league history, two more than Hall of Fame coach Red Auerbach, and his string of 19 consecutive postseason appearances as a head coach from 1982-2001 rank second behind Popovich.
 Riley has also served as a head coach in nine NBA All-Star games.

 In his illustrious career, Riley guided his teams to at least 50 wins in a season 17 times and has amassed seven 60-win seasons, achieving the milestone with each of the three franchises he guided.
-His seven 60-win seasons is tied for the most by a coach in NBA history and his 17 50-win seasons rank second.
+His seven 60-win seasons are tied for the most by a coach in NBA history and his 17 50-win seasons rank second.
 When he began the 2000-01 season with an Opening Night victory over Orlando on November 1, he became just the second coach in NBA history to reach 1,000 wins.
-Riley currently stands as the all-time leader in regular season wins and ranks second in postseason victories for the HEAT and ranks second in both categories for the Lakers.
+Riley currently ranks second in both regular season and postseason wins for both the HEAT and the Lakers.

 During his first stint guiding the HEAT, Riley led Miami to 354 victories and four consecutive Atlantic Division titles over an eight-year period.
 Riley, who stands as Miami’s all-time leader in games coached at 849, returned to the bench on Dec.
 12, 2005 after a two-year hiatus where he concentrated on building the team from the front office.
 Upon his return he successfully navigated the HEAT to the pinnacle of the basketball world in 2006 and added more luster to a legacy and resume that did not need further validation.
 Riley compiled a 454-395 record (.535) during his 11 seasons on the HEAT sidelines and guided Miami to eight playoff appearances and 34 postseason victories.
 Prior to his arrival the franchise had compiled a 205-369 (.357) mark, with one winning season, two playoff appearances and two postseason wins in its first seven years.